 Requirements for participation must be met by 11:59pm

 Quiz Bowl at BCS

 The Birbery is a reading program designed by Birmingham Media Specialists for all Birmingham Public School 6th, 7th, and 8th graders.
 It is a “Mock Newbery” program.
 The real Newbery is an award given each year in January for “the most distinguished contribution to American literature for children in the preceding year.”
 The BPS Media Specialists chose ten books that they believe are front-runners for the real Newbery Award.

-We begin by introducing the program and the books to students on Thursday, December 15, during an assembly or academic labs.
+We begin by introducing the program and the books to students November 6th through November 9th during an assembly and/or academic labs.